-1. Low Fat
+1. It Is Low In Fat

-2. Low Calories
+2. It Is Low In Calories

 It is no secret that to prevent weight gain or induce weight loss, you need a calorie deficit.
 This means you must burn more calories than you consume.
 One approach is to exercise more, another is to eat fewer calories.

 “1 cup of watermelon has just 46 calories and yet is filling because of the 92% water content.”

 Quite a relief to avid calorie counters, watermelons are about 92% water and water has zero calories.
 A whole cup of the fruit for a meager 46 calories is quite a healthy bargain.5 Even for those constantly craving sugar, this low-calorie fruit is perfect to appease a nagging sweet tooth.